 A lack of depth perception can have particularly dangerous impacts on our driving when its dark, as oncoming traffic can often appear further away than it really is.

 Apart from keeping your speed down, it’s always best to get your eyes checked regularly.
 You should book an opticians appointment once a year if you’re over 50 and only slightly less frequently if you’re a younger driver.
 For your own health, and for the good of motorists around you.

 Rush hour is the most dangerous time of the day to drive, due to the heavy crowding and frustrated drivers who weave between cars, desperate to get home.
 Combined with the difficulties that come from driving in the dark, our wintry route home presents to us a huge melting pot of potential hazards.

 We can all be a bit hot-headed behind the wheel, but raging at the revving Audi beside you isn’t going to get you home any quicker.
 Keep calm and keep safe, try and stay within your lane as much as possible and don’t let your brain drift into autopilot.

 All of these night time road hazards will be easy to navigate for safe and focused drivers.
 Unfortunately we can’t promise that everyone on the road will follow the same rules that we do, and primarily it’s these reckless drivers that cause incidents on the road.

 In the case that you are confronted with an irresponsible or unsafe motorist, your Nextbase dash cam will be there to capture their misdemeanours, giving you the power to take them off- road, and make all our driving experiences safer.

 All of our dash cams have enhanced technology to deliver good night time recording but we have some stand-out products that are specific technology to make recording at night, almost as crisp as in day light.
-Check out the 412GW dash cam and the 512G for more specific information.
+Check out the Nextbase 422GW and the 522GW Dash Cam for more specific information.